Contents

 It’s also got a great range of investment options, from traditional stocks to currencies, and the platform is great, including the mobile app!

 And when it comes to fees in general, they’re super low.
 In fact, one of the cheapest, if not the cheapest.
-There’s no account fees, no deposit fees, no withdrawal fees, really the only fees you pay is a currency conversion fee and that’s very low (0.15% for stocks), and low spread fees when you trade.
+There’s no account fees, no deposit fees, no withdrawal fees, really the only fees you pay is a currency conversion fee and that’s very low (0.15% for stocks), and low spread fees if you want to trade CFDs.

 Overall, it’s an awesome trading platform.
 5 stars from us.